maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Algebraic input ####

-The default: a form box.
+The default: a form box into which a student is expected to type an algebraic expression.

+#### Numerical ####

+This input type _requires_ the student to type in a number of some kind.
+Any expression with a variable will be rejected as invalid.

+Note, some things (like forbid floats) can be applied to any numbers in an algebraic input, other tests (require n decimal places) cannot and can only be applied to a single number in this input type.

+See the specific documentation for more information:  [Numerical input](Numerical_input.md).

 #### True/False ####

 Simple drop down.
 A Boolean value is assigned to the variable name.

-#### Single Character ####

-A single letter can be entered.
-This is useful for creating multiple choice questions, but is not used regularly.

-#### Text area ####

-Enter algebraic expressions on multiple lines.
-STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.
-Note, the teacher's answer and any syntax hint must be a list!
-If you just pass in an expression strange behaviour may result.

 #### Matrix ####